dingbat/nsrails/autogen/readme.md

 $ autogen/generate <APP_PATH> [options]
 ```

-Classes will be created in a corresponding folder, which can then be added to your Xcode project:
+Classes will be created in a corresponding folder, which can then be added to your Xcode project.
+Output:

 ```
 Writing files to '/Users/dan/projects/nsrails/autogen/my_rails_project-gen/':